PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Six1.md

 In front of them stood three men; around an anvil-workbench.
 One banged a glowing strip of metal.
 The other two concentrated on piers they clasped.
 None of them looked towards Tom or The Tailor, or even noticed them.

-The Tailor just stood, but Tom wanted him to move out of the way of the door.
-He did not move so after almost no time, and much rushing anxiety, she followed her instincts and slid off The Tailor's shoulders.
-Two people approached, she landed behind The Tailor.
-Partially watching from him she saw a large, burley man with a tall thin boy straddling just behind him.
+The Tailor just stood there.
+They just inside the doorway.
+Tom wanted him to move with rising anxiety that she was blocking the doorway, she slid off The Tailor's shoulders.
+Two people approached as she landed on the floor behind The Tailor.
+Partially watching from behind him she saw a large, burley man with a tall thin boy straddling just behind him.

-"Hello again", The Tailor said to the burley man, cheerfully.
+"Hello again", The Tailor said cheerfylly to the burley man.

-He grunted back.
-"You're back again, too soon.".
-An accusation.
+He responded with a grunt.
+"You're back again, too soon."

-"I couldn't stay away", The Tailor defended himself.
-The burley man laughed, as if caught unguarded.
-The three at the anvil started banging again, interrupting The burley man as he was just going to say something.
-He guestured the thin lad away, and herded Tom and The Tailor through the doorway, away from the three at the anvil.
-The bright winter sun outside dazzled Tom, and a sharp biting gust came in contrast to the dim, hot interior.
+"I couldn't stay away", The Tailor explained.
+The burley man snorted a curt laugh.
+The three at the anvil started banging again which interrupted The burley man as he was about to speak.
+He stopped and guestured something to the thin lad, who went away, The burley man then herded Tom and The Tailor outside, back through the doorway.
+The bright winter sun hit them, that and a sharp, cold, biting gust; a stark contrast to the dim, hot interior.

 "So admit it, you're lost.", the burley man accused The Tailor.

-"No, I've come back so I could paint your Inn.", The Tailor said, theatriacally extending both arms rightwards, at different heights, as if to frame the filthy building behind him.
+"No, I came back so I could paint your Inn.", The Tailor extended both arms rightwards, at different heights, so to frame the filthy building behind them.

-The burley man laughed again.
-"We have some whores you should paint too then.
+The burley man laughed, "We have some whores you should paint then.
 That and my fat hairy arse.".
-He brought a small wooden pipe to his eye, squinted at it, then rapped it sharpley against the wall of his workshop, shaking the contents out.
+He brought a small wooden pipe to his eye, squinting inside.
+Then, he rapped it sharply, twice, against the building's wall.

 "We won't stay long, just a quick holiday this time.".
 Tom listend to The Tailors words.
-The way he was joking meant this was not a holiday, although to her it sort of was.
+Tom knew he was being sarcastic, but to her it sort of was a holiday.

-"Don't forget to see the sights:", the burley man offered, extending his arm to something behind her and The Tailor.
-Tom looked; a staggering drunkard, almost tripping out of the Inn's door, behind them.
-The drunk man paused, stopped.
+"Don't forget to see the sights:", the burley man offered, extending his arm to something behind The Tailor.
+Tom looked, and The Tailor twisted around to see; a staggering drunkard, almost tripping out of the Inn's door behind them.
+The drunk man slowed walking, then stopped.
 He seemed unsure.
-But then he was sure, and quickly bent forward, dropped to his knees, vomitting along the path in front of him.
-It slattered down some shallow steps.
+But then he was sure, and quickly bent forward, dropped to his knees; vomitting along the path in front of him.
+The splattering went quite far, along the path and down shallow steps.

+The burley man looked back towards the pipe in his hand.
+He started pinching leaves from a small leather pouch in the other, but glance-pointed back towards the drunkard: "Looks like You've got a rival artist then."

+The Tailor laughed.